 A gate on Phipps Rd stops cut-throughs from the B480 to Barns Rd and creates a low traffic neighbourhood.
 A one-way restriction and a no-right-turn sign stop St Luke's Rd being used as a rat-run.

 Potential cut-throughs around the junction of Weirs Lane and Abingdon Rd have been stopped by modal filters on Canning Crescent and Fox Crescent.
 Wytham St is also filtered where it meets Abingdon Rd, though that is presumably to simplify the junction.

 No Right Turn and No Left Turn restrictions (out of and into Jackson Rd) prevent short-cutting to avoid the Cutteslowe roundabout and make the entire Sunnymead area an LTN.
 The carriageway is curved and bollards used to encourage compliance with those restrictions.

 These bollards on Holt Weer Close make Cutteslowe a low traffic neighbourhood.

-This gate on Hayfield Rd (and the one-way routing of Polstead Rd) almost makes the area to the north a low traffic neighbourhood; it also helps keep motor traffic off a key cycling route.
+This gate on Hayfield Rd (and the one-way routing of Polstead Rd) makes the area to the north a low traffic neighbourhood; it also helps keep motor traffic off a key cycling route.